Comprehensive Vulnerability Analysis is Necessary for Trustworthy LLM-MAS: Open Challenges and Future Directions

 \textbf{Granularity of $Evaluator$.} Compared to single evaluation metrics used in LLM attack literature (e.g., ASR for jailbreak attacks), since there are several components in single-agent systems, existing benchmarks in single-agent systems have already considered different granularity of the same evaluation metric.
 For example, \cite{zhan2024injecagent} utilizes two versions of ASR considering both (1) whether the malicious program is executed or not, and (2) whether the agent output is valid or not.
 Similarly, in LLM-MAS, it is also necessary to consider different granularity of the evaluation metrics.
 Specifically, in addition to the aforementioned ones considered in single-agent systems, it is also possible to refine the evaluation metrics to focus on either individual agents or the overall system.
+An example is that \cite{bazinska2025breaking} creates snapshots for each step of the system to comprehensively analyze the failure of the LLM.

 \textbf{Benchmarking protocol performance ($\mathcal{M}$).} Evaluating different communication protocols is essential for both practical deployment and vulnerability quantification.
 Following \cite{yang2025survey}, besides MCP and A2A, researchers have developed other protocols such as the inter-agent protocol (ANP, \cite{anp2025}) and language to protocol generation (Agora, \cite{marro2024scalable}).
 Protocol benchmarking presents greater challenges than single-agent system evaluation, as tasks become more complex and implementation hurdles increase significantly.
 Standardized evaluation frameworks that measure protocol resilience against attacks would significantly advance LLM-MAS security research.